HIP-infrastructure/HIP-infrastructure.github.io/docs/source/tutorials/TUTORIAL_SEEG_electrode_placement_using_cicos_pipeline.rst

    **Make sure you are always working within the /home/<HIP_USER>/nextcloud directory**.

-The accurate placement of SEEG electrodes requires some knowledge and a good understanding of the implantation procedure (an implantation scheme or equivalent), of the type of material that has been implanted (SEEG electrode type/characteristics), and some expertise in brain anatomy.
+The accurate placement of SEEG electrodes requires some knowledge and a good understanding of the implantation procedure (an implantation scheme or equivalent) and of the type of material that has been implanted (SEEG electrode type/characteristics) and some expertise in brain anatomy.
-It is also important to work on a high-resolution CT scan or T1 MRI scan acquired after the implantation of the depth electrodes so the recording contacts appear either in hypersignal or hyposignal.
+It is also important to work on a high-resolution CT scan or T1 MRI scan acquired after the implantation of the depth electrodes so that the recording contacts appear either in hypersignal or in hyposignal.

-This video tutorial relies on data publicly available on the HIP and desribes the different steps of the Cico's pipeline, from the preparation of the imaging data, using MRIcroGL and FSL, to the placement and exportation of SEEG electrodes using 3D Slicer.
+This video tutorial relies on data publicly available on the HIP and desribes the different steps of the Cico's pipeline, from the preparation of the imaging data using MRIcroGL and FSL, to the placement and exportation of SEEG electrodes using 3D Slicer.

 .. raw:: html